Telescope deals 2024: save hundreds this holiday season

 Today's best UK deals

-Save £200 on what we think is the best motorized telescope out there.
+Save over £200 on what we think is the best motorized telescope out there.
 We reviewed the Celestron NexStar 8SE and rated it very highly.

 Buying advice: Finding the right one for you

-Of course, you want the biggest discount you can possibly get and now is a great time to get a discount, but the saving isn't the only thing you need to consider.
-On top of the saving, you should also consider your stargazing experience and what you want to view.
+Of course, you want the biggest discount you can possibly get and now is a great time to get a discount, but saving isn't the only thing you need to consider.
+On top of the savings, you should also consider your stargazing experience and what you want to view.
 Do you want to look at far-off nebulas and galaxies or planets and the moon, which are a little closer to home?

 If it is planets and the moon you want a closer look at then something with a longer focal point - around 2000mm (80 inches) is an excellent choice.
 But, if it's crystal clear views of nebulas, star clusters and galaxies then a shorter focal length of around the 500mm (20 inches) mark would work really well.

 Just to make it that little bit more challenging, there's also three different main types of telescopes to look out for.
-You have the choice of refractor, reflector and catadioptric telescopes, but don't worry as we've included a run down of the pros and cons to each.
+You have the choice of refractor, reflector and catadioptric telescopes, but don't worry as we've included a rundown of the pros and cons to each.
 It's important to consider these before picking out the right telescope deal for you.

 Refractor telescopes are great for beginners, as they're easy to assemble and operate.
 They're also usually relatively cheap to manufacture, which is reflected in their final price.
 They are best suited to viewing things like planets and moons, thanks to their typically long focal length, but unfortunately, they do have a tendency to suffer from chromatic aberration.